lagadic/demo_pioneer/README.md

 	$ source ~/catkin_ws/devel/setup.bash
 	$ roslaunch demo_pioneer pioneer-teleop.launch

+## Start the visual servoing demo on the Pioneer

 Then start the demo with a real Pioneer robot using:

 	$ source ~/catkin_ws/devel/setup.bash
 	$ roslaunch demo_pioneer demo-visual-servo-pioneer.launch

+# Usage only in the lab where the Pioneer is equipped with a Biclops PT head

+## Prerequisities

+Get visp_ros stack that does the control of the Biclops head using ViSP vpRobotBiclops class, a wrapper over Biclops low level controller that is not open source

+	$ cd ~/catkin_ws/src
+	$ git clone https://github.com/lagadic/visp_ros.git (master branch)
+	$ cd ~/catkin_ws
+	$ catkin_make -DCMAKE_BUILD_TYPE=Release --pkg visp_ros

+## Start the visual servoing demo on the Pioneer equipped with a Biclops PT head

+Then start the demo with a real Pioneer robot using:

+	$ source ~/catkin_ws/devel/setup.bash
+	$ roslaunch visp_ros biclops.launch
+	$ roslaunch demo_pioneer demo-visual-servo-pioneer-pan.launch